Female gangs in the United States: History

-In her book on females in gang culture, Taylor claims that historians have documented female gang membership and all-female gangs dating back to the early twentieth century, but traditionally limited their studies to how such gangs relate to existing male versions.
+In her book on women in gang culture, Taylor claims that historians have documented female gang membership and all-female gangs dating back to the early twentieth century, but traditionally limited their studies to how such gangs relate to existing male versions.
 Due to this, researchers like Taylor began drawing attention to women in gang culture and argued that the topic deserved to be studied in its own right.
 Modern research has shifted towards the belief that all-female gangs are not exclusively tied to male gangs, and merit their own study.
 Chesney-Lind and Hagedorn note that female gang membership does not perfectly mirror male membership, and because of this, interventions aimed towards potential female members must be tailored to women's unique needs and motivations.

 Demographics

-Although the exact number varies slightly between measurements, the National Gang Center estimates that females account for roughly 10% of all gang members.
+Although the exact number varies slightly between measurements, the National Gang Center estimates that women and girls account for roughly 10% of all gang members.
 The National Youth Gang survey found that 39% of gangs report having female members, but this statistic is largely dependent on geographical location.
 Half of all rural gangs, for example, report female membership while less than a quarter of large city gangs demonstrate such participation, according to the National Gang center.
 One survey found that 2% of all gangs in the US contain only female members.
 Eghigian and Kirby (as cited by Law teacher) list 12–13 as the average age of girl inductees.

+While both female and male gang members usually join the gang during adolescence, female members are more likely to join during early adolescence.

 Types of involvement

 Female gang members can function in one of three capacities, as theorized and defined by Walter Miller: independently functioning units, coed gangs, and female auxiliaries to male gangs.
 Independently functioning units are all-female gangs that operate under their own gang colors and name, without oversight from existing male gangs.
 Coed gangs possess both male and female members.
-Most leadership positions are held by males, although Taylor notes that positions and power held by female members varies from gang to gang, and are often dependent on the gang's structure, most notably whether or not it operates for profit.
+Most leadership positions are held by men, although Taylor notes that positions and power held by female members varies from gang to gang, and are often dependent on the gang's structure, most notably whether or not it operates for profit.
 Female auxiliary gangs adopt the symbols of and modify the name of an existing male gang, but operate semi-autonomously.
 They act in the interests of the male gang, but control member initiation and internal affairs of the group.
 In a study by Tara E. Sutton on the lives of female gang members, there is significant research that supports the idea that women face similar challenges within gangs however, female gang members also face issues of sexualization within their own groups.